 Step 3: Under your chosen title, click a database name that shows the dates you need.
 Follow the links to the full text.

 On the detailed record page there may be an option to select the year/date and volume/issue or browse articles in

 When a title is available in paper, CD-ROM or microform only, or when the online version does not provide the issue you need,

 if available, use the Oral Roberts University Library Holdings link.
 This will take you to the title record in the library catalog, which

 lists dates/issues held in the Library.

-Remember, the A-to-Z Journals List is to find periodicals, not articles.
-See: Find
+Remember, the Publication Finder is used to find periodicals, not articles.

 |To Search Partial Title Lists Use the Library Catalog or a Specific Database